 We have created a fantasy world running out of inspirational characters.
 We must breathe new life into the brave world we envision.
-So the world we want to escape to is the world we live in.
+So, the world we want to escape to is the world we live in.

 We share an authentic desire for entertainment, imagination, and discovery, and we take our children to Disney World to experience them.
 We visit theme parks and zoos to learn about nature we depend on for survival and are afforded the luxury of admiring, in close-up, flora and fauna housed there.
-We build some fantastic fantasy worlds that take us on a journey away from the day-to-day world we live.
+We build some fantastic fantasy worlds that take us on a journey away from the day-to-day world in which we live.

 Then, we come back home.

 And return to our jobs in a world order we have created for ourselves and ordains our behavior as human beings.
-Despite such order allowing the destruction of the things, we all care so much about in our brief moments of escapism—a rule we promote as religion and seldom dare challenge.
+Despite such order allowing the destruction of the things we all care so much about in our brief moments of escapism—a rule we promote as religion and seldom dare challenge.

 We have created a fantasy world of make-believe, running out of Mickey Mouse characters to believe in.
 Walt Disney knew better.